davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 - **Define two constructors:** The first (default constructor) should initialize the current time to 00:00, and needs no input parameters.
 The second constructor should be written to accept the hour, minute, and a boolean indicating whether the clock should be read as am or pm.

 - Implement a method called `tickUp()`.
 It returns and inputs nothing.
 Calling it will tick the minute up by one.
 Be careful though.
-If the current minute is at 59, then `tickUp()` should cause the hour to increment, and reset the minute to 0.
-Taking this idea further, if the hour increments from 11 to 12, then the am/pm state needs to be flipped.
-Furthermore, if the hour increments from 12, then you need to set it back to 1!
+If the current minute is at 59, then `tickUp()` must cause the hour to increment too, and you should reset the minute to 0 instead of incrementing it to 60!
+Taking this idea further, if the hour increments from 11 to 12, then the am/pm state needs to be flipped!
+Furthermore, if the hour increments from 12 to 13, then you need to set the hour back to 1!

   - Yes you need to to write if-statements in order to test if your hours/minutes are in one of those boundary conditions.